FAQs: Wye Elementary School Replacement

 There will be more traffic in the morning and the afternoon (during drop-off/pick-up times), and there will be school buses moving through the area during those peak times as well.
 EIPS is required to complete a comprehensive traffic impact assessment that will provide insight into where the drop-off/pick-up area will be located on the property.

-Once the traffic impact assessment is submitted to our colleagues at Strathcona County, we can discuss access and traffic issues with them to ensure our students are safe, and traffic can move through the area efficiently and with minimal disruption.
+The traffic impact assessment was submitted to our colleagues at Strathcona County and approved.
+The recommendations from the County have been incorporated in to the traffic study for the school.
+Our goal is to ensure students are safe, and traffic can move through the area efficiently and with minimal disruption.

 DESIGN AND CONSTRUCTION: